cisco/cisco-network-puppet-module/utilities/poap/README-POAP-agent-install.md

 ##### Required Parameters

-* `RPM_NAME` This is the puppet agent release RPM.
-Specify the RPM required by your environment:
+* `RPM_NAME` This is the puppet agent release RPM, specific to the agent environment (bash shell or guestshell environment).
+The following RPM names are shown as examples, please check http://yum.puppetlabs.com for the latest rpm names.
   * *bash shell*: `RPM_NAME = 'puppetlabs-release-pc1-cisco-wrlinux-5.noarch.rpm'`
   * *guestshell*: `RPM_NAME = 'puppetlabs-release-pc1-el-7.noarch.rpm'`